Cheesy, spicy, goodness!

 I love the texture of these burgers, they are moist, but still firm enough.
 They are super quick to throw together and bake in no time at all.
 While they bake, you can prep the awesome toppings!
 I definitely recommend making this smoky onion jam!
 Coconut aminos, maple syrup and liquid smoke make this onion jam irresistible.

 These vegan cheesy jalapeno burgers are the best vegan and gluten-free burgers I have ever had.
 I totally think we will be on the same page once you try them!
+If you need a gluten-free and vegan hamburger bun recommendation, I love O’Dough Gluten-Free Buns!

 - 2 Cans(15oz. each) Black beans, drained